jwaiswa7/bulkmro/README.md

 #### Windows
 Install it as a service; will auto-start when Windows boots up.

-# Elastic Search can be started and stopped as follows:
+# Elastic Search can be started and stopped as follows
 #### Ubuntu
 sudo systemctl start elasticsearch.service sudo systemctl stop elasticsearch.service